" "

 The biggest thing to remember when penny shopping is to pay close attention to the size, flavor, count, and variety of each item.
 Everything must match exactly with what’s listed on the current Penny List in order for it to ring up for $0.01 at the register.

-This Week’s Dollar General Penny List
+How Dollar General Penny Shopping Works

 Things to Know About the Dollar General Penny List